EarlyByrdTeam/megatron-site/index.md

   </div>

   <figcaption style="margin-top:0.5em; font-style:italic;">
-    Figure X: Box plots for various performance metrics including mean average precision at IOU 50%, recall, precision and F1 score for meta-models trained on N=2 to N=7 tasks.
+    Figure 9: Box plots for various performance metrics including mean average precision at IOU 50%, recall, precision and F1 score for meta-models trained on N=2 to N=7 tasks.
   </figcaption>

 </figure>

 <div style="text-align: justify;">
-The boxplots in Figure X provide additional granularity in the model behavior, and illustrate how different task characteristics contribute to this meta-learning dynamic.
+The boxplots in Figure 9 provide additional granularity in the model behavior, and illustrate how different task characteristics contribute to this meta-learning dynamic.
 The inclusion of diverse modalities like mammography, MRI, ultrasound, and chest X-ray exposes the meta-learner to varied visual patterns, tumor sizes and boundaries, grayscale intensities, and imaging artifacts.
 It is interesting to see how the model behaves on tasks with varying levels of difficulty.
 For instance, the model maintains consistently high performance on MRI-Brain-Tumor (~0.85-0.90 mAP50) due to its high quality annotations and sharp tumor contrast.
 But, the model exhibits poor performance on the challenging DeepSight-2d-Mammogram dataset (~0.2-0.3 mAP50) due to its low image contrast.
 However, the overall model performance is still relatively high which means this challenging dataset still provides a valuable learning signal for the meta-model.
 Further, the performance on the Advanced-MRI-Breast-Lesion dataset is adversely affected when trained alongside RSNA-Pneumonia, with the value dropping from 0.7 to 0.25, and later recovering to 0.55 when Chest X-ray is added to the training schedule.
 This drop is probably because the Advanced-MRI-Breast-Lesion dataset is a small dataset that contributes a weak learning signal to the model, while the rise is probably because the Chest X-ray data may introduce regularization effects that help stabilize training.
 <br><br>
 These findings indicate an optimal selection of tasks with sufficient heterogeneity to improve generalization without causing destructive interference to the meta-model's learned parameters.
 </div>

 ### Experiment 3 - Multi-task Meta-Learning Performance
-In experiment 2, we wanted to investigate the impact of....
+In experiment 3, we investigate the impact of fine-tuning schedules on meta-model performance.
+As expected, the model shows improved performance by 4-27% across tasks when the no. of fine-tuning steps is increased from 5 to 20.

 <figure style="text-align:left;">